jessieyeung/rcbayes/README.md

 Date: 2021-01-30

-The `rcbayes` package is an R package that contains functions to calculate and estiamte Rogers-Castro migration age schedules in a Bayesian framework.
+The `rcbayes` package is an R package that contains functions to calculate and estimate Rogers-Castro migration age schedules in a Bayesian framework.
 It is in active development.

 `rcbayes` is a spin-off package that is called on by